MCH Boy Wins Award, Buys Groceries

 Children’s Home Kids Excel, Staff Trains

 The staff and boys at the Manila Children’s Home home have enjoyed a busy and productive start to 2018.
-Last month, local safety officials presented them with safety tips, including how to respond to a fire and natural disasters, as well as how to prepare an emergency kit containing water, food and medicine.
+Recently, local safety officials presented them with safety tips, including how to respond to a fire and natural disasters, as well as how to prepare an emergency kit containing water, food and medicine.

 The staff also discussed best practices for discipline in the home with the goal of fostering emotional well-being, self-confidence and respect.